xblaster/NodeTetrinet/README.md

 >node app.js

+For an easier setup you can use docker

+> docker run -d -p 3000:3000 xblaster/tetrinet

+And it will rocks ;)

 # TODO LIST

 * add "special power" like in the original tetrinet to make the game more "fun"